RandomOutcome/Domoticz-Tapo-P100-Plugin/README.md

-# Domoticz TP-Link TAPO P100 Integration - README Work In Progress
+# Domoticz TP-Link TAPO P100 Integration
 This pliugin provides basic control of TP-Link Tapo P100 devices, with firmware from 2023 onwards, from Domoticz.
 ___
 Author: RandomOutcome | Status: Pre-Release